keisyd/kubernets-fundamentals/archtecture/README.md

 # Overview

 Hello folks.
-Let's talk about this amazing
-The amaziness of Kubernetes starts with the fact that it holds several years of experience from Google Temmantes and the Open Source community since 2014, altoghether to create this platform for managing containerized workloads and services.
+Let's talk about the amaziness of Kubernetes starts with the fact that it holds several years of experience from Google Temmantes and the Open Source community since 2014, altoghether to create this platform for managing containerized workloads and services.

 With the rize of cloud native alongside with the popularity of containerized solutions and micro-service based applications, the tech community strived for a concise, extensible and powerfull solution for managing so many services.

-For those who are infamiliar with containers, let's take a closer look.
+For those who are unfamiliar with containers, let's take a closer look.

 Remmeber, back in the time when computers were single purposed and after that we got to OS's to give it more power?
 As long as we didn't need the all in one machine to scale rapidly it was the best we could have for future prof infrastructure.